TimGrt/Ansible-Workshop-Exercises/docs/ansible-core/ansible-core-playbook.md

     ``` { .bash .no-copy }
     [student@ansible-1 ansible-files]$ ansible-playbook apache.yml
     ```

+    ??? failure "What does `Invalid callback for stdout specified` mean?"

+        If you see this error, this is not your fault, but a missing *plugin*.
+        In the demo environment, only the `ansible-core` package is installed.
+The missing plugin (a *callback* plugin formats the output Ansible is producing) is not part of the `ansible.builtin` collection, you need to install it.

+        ```bash
+        ansible-galaxy collection install community.general
+        ```

+        If you want to know where this configuration is stored, take a look at the following tip.

 === "Navigator"
     ``` { .bash .no-copy }
     [student@ansible-1 ansible-files]$ ansible-navigator run apache.yml -m stdout
     ```

 !!! tip
-    The existing `/home/student/.ansible.cfg` file provides the location of your inventory file.
-If this was not set within your `ansible.cfg` file, the command to run the playbook would be: `ansible-playbook -i /home/student/lab_inventory/hosts apache.yml`
+    The existing `/etc/ansible/ansible.cfg` file provides the location of your inventory file.
+If this was not set within your `ansible.cfg` file, the command to run the playbook would be:

+    ```bash
+    ansible-playbook -i /home/student/lab_inventory/hosts apache.yml
+    ```

+    The configuration file does set some more parameters, take a look.
+If you want to know which config file is used and where it is stored, run `ansible --version`.
+The output shows the currently used config file.

 Once the playbook has completed, connect to `node1` via SSH to make sure Apache has been installed: